Xdao85/VNHSGE/README.md

     cube with a side length of 2a is: V = (2a)^3 = 8a^3",
     }

-* Performances
+* Performance

-We evaluated ChatGPT and BingChat on the VNHSGE dataset.
+We evaluated the performance of ChatGPT and BingChat on the VNHSGE dataset.

 |  | Math ChatGPT | Math BingChat | Lit ChatGPT | Lit BingChat | Eng ChatGPT | Eng BingChat | Phy ChatGPT | Phy BingChat | Che ChatGPT | Che BingChat | Bio ChatGPT | Bio BingChat | His ChatGPT | His BingChat | Geo ChatGPT | Geo BingChat | Civ ChatGPT | Civ BingChat |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|